top of page

 What We Say No To

 Deals where the price does not match the risk.
 Strong revenue with no cash in the bank.
-A funder's yes is not our yes.
 We do not bend the rules to fill a position.

-Every deal UBC is in has a legal claim filed against the business and its future payments under UCC Article 9.
-The funder files that claim on public record.
-UBC holds a direct ownership position in the receivable alongside them.
+Every position UBC holds is supported by a UCC-1 filed against the business and its future receivables under UCC Article 9.
+The funder perfects that claim on public record.
+UBC holds a direct ownership interest in the receivable alongside it.

 bottom of page